thedeadparrot/ficbot/README.md

 Model Generation
 ----------------

-To generate models, ensure that you have a directory at the top level named 'corpus' that contains all the `.txt` files you would like to use to train the model.
+To generate models, ensure that you have a directory at the top level named `corpus/` that contains all the `.txt` files you would like to use to train the model.

 1. `make install_dependencies` to install all the dependencies.
 2. Run `python generation_script.py -r` from the top level directory to generate the model and view some sample generated text.